-- (1) No person shall operate electrical equipment having load characteristics which, singly or collectively, give rise to voltage variations, harmonic currents or voltages, or unbalanced phase currents which fall outside the applicable standard specification. - (2) The assessment of interference with other persons' electrical equipment shall be carried out by means of measurements taken at the point of common coupling. - (3) Should it be established that undue interference is in fact occurring, the consumer shall, at his or her own cost, install the necessary equipment to filter out the interference and prevent it reaching the supply mains.
+- (1) No person shall operate electrical equipment having load characteristics which, singly or collectively, give rise to voltage variations, harmonic currents or voltages, or unbalanced phase currents which fall outside the applicable standard specification. - (2) The assessment of interference with other persons' electrical equipment shall be carried out by means of measurements taken at the point of common coupling. - (3) Should undue interference occur, the consumer shall at his or her own cost install the necessary equipment to filter out the interference and prevent it reaching the supply mains.